azuree0/Nard/README.md

 Zoroastrian religion was born in the Avestan-speaking regions of the Iranian plateau, the Avestans being one of the many Iranian ethnicities.
 Basic prayer:

--"Righteousness is best (of all that is) good.
+- "Righteousness is best (of all that is) good.
 As desired, what is being desired is truth for him who (represents) best truth."

--“Asha is virtuously maginificent,
+- “Asha is virtuously maginificent,
 And joy upon joy is what Asha provides
 For thus is Asha Vahishta."

--"Truth is best (of all that is) good.
+- "Truth is best (of all that is) good.
 As desired, as desired, truth
 is for him who (represents) best truth."

--"Holiness (Asha) is the best of all good: it is also happiness.
+- "Holiness (Asha) is the best of all good: it is also happiness.
 Happy the man who is holy with perfect holiness!"

--"Righteousness is the best good and it is happiness.
+- "Righteousness is the best good and it is happiness.
 Happiness is to her/him who is righteous for the sake of the best righteousness."